MeanderingProgrammer/cli/agg/README.md

 agg --font "Source Code Pro" --font "Fira Code" demo.cast demo.gif
 ```

-As long as the fonts you want to use are installed in one of standard system
+As long as the fonts you want to use are installed in one of standard system locations
-locations (e.g. /usr/share/fonts or ~/.local/share/fonts on Linux) agg will find
+(e.g. /usr/share/fonts or ~/.local/share/fonts on Linux) agg will find them.
-them.
-You can also use `--font-dir=/path/to/fonts` option to include extra
-fonts. `--font-dir` can be specified multiple times.

 To verify agg picks up your font run it with `-v` (verbose) flag: